microsoft/hi-ml/docs/source/self_supervised_models.md

 1. Define your own Lightening Container that inherits from `SSLContainer` as described in the paragraph above.
-2. Create a dataset class that reads your new dataset, inheriting from both `VisionDataset` and `InnerEyeDataClassBaseWithReturnIndex`.
+2. Create a dataset class that reads your new dataset, inheriting from both `VisionDataset` and `DatasetWithReturnIndex`.
 See for example how we constructed `RSNAKaggleCXR` class.
 WARNING: the first positional argument of your dataset class constructor MUST be the data directory ("root"), as VisionDataModule expects this in the prepare_data step.
 3. In your own container update the `_SSLDataClassMappings` member of the class so that the code knows which data class